Musconetcong River water or watershed scenery in New Jersey

 Check RiverReports or USGS at Bloomsbury, NJ trout rules, Point Mountain TCA boundaries, access notes, and water temperature.

-Are there special regulations on the Musconetcong River?+
+Are there special fishing rules on the Musconetcong River?

 Yes.
 Stocked-water closures and TCA rules are important on this river.